-In late 2019 Tablelands Family Day Care Scheme was renamed and branded to Natural Choice Early Learning - FDC with the co-ordination unit situated at 95 Kennedy Hwy, Tolga.
+In late 2019 Tablelands Family Day Care Service was renamed and branded to Natural Choice Early Learning - FDC with the co-ordination unit situated at 95 Kennedy Hwy, Tolga.
 The service has become Incorporated (constituted as a legal corporation/ charitable institution), with 4 Executive members & employs 3 staff, Manager, Educational Leader (also contract coordinator based at Ingham) and one Administration officer.
-Educators are based in most Tableland towns and areas between Innisfail and Ingham.
+Educators are based in most Tableland towns, Cooktown and areas between Innisfail and Ingham.

 Your local family daycare service provider is the Natural Choice Early Learning - FDC.
 The Service provides excellent home-based child care for children up to 13 years of age in a home environment through a network of approved Family Day Care Educators.

 Educators are experienced, qualified individuals who earn an income by providing a high-quality education based service within their own homes, for small groups of children.

 Professional staff from the Coordination Unit work in partnership with Educators in supporting children's learning and development while offering support, to both Educators and parents.

 Coordination Unit staff monitor and regulate home-based Educators ensuring the highest quality of care and abiding by relevant federal and state legislative requirements.

 Natural Choice Early Learning - FDC is a childcare Service that provides a “home away from home” environment with a structured but flexible curriculum to promote physical, emotional and intellectual development, preparing children for their next stage in life.
 We offer a team approach and work closely with families and educators to ensure that all children make a secure attachment with Educators.